 In the lecture on PAM this morning you learned about gene selection by shrinkage.
 Shrinkage is controlled by a parameter which was called Δ in the lecture and is called threshold in the software.
 Using the results of cross validation, choose a threshold value t as a tradeoff between a small number of genes and a good generalization accuracy.
-(You cannot choose a value bigger than 5.7.
-This seems to be a bug in the software.)
+(You get an error message when you choose the threshold so high that only a single gene survives.
+This is a bug in the software.)

-'''

 t <- ??? # your choice of a THRESHOLD value

-'''